Downloading and preprocessing Sentinel-2 data from THEIA

 - correction_type : Chosen correction type ('SRE' or 'FRE' for LEVEL2A data, 'FRC' for LEVEL3A)

-- empty_zip : If True, the zip files are emptied as a way to save space
+- empty_zip : If True, the zip files are removed after unzipping

 OUTPUTS